omigroup/gltf-extensions/extensions/2.0/KHR_audio/README.md

 #### `rolloffFactor`

 Describes how quickly the volume is reduced as the emitter moves away from listener.
 When distanceModel is set to linear, the maximum value is `1.0`.
 Otherwise, there is no upper limit to the rolloff factor.
+If not specified, the default value is `1.0`.

 ### Using Audio Emitters